mhammonds/workflow-configs/README.md

 than a text editor.
 This is the result of both [Vim's philosophy](http://stevelosh.com/blog/2010/09/coming-home-to-vim/#vims-feeling) as well its extensive capacity for configuration.

-In addition to my baseline Vim configuration file, I'm also (slowly) working on a project called [Vim Boilerplate](https://github.com/bitmotive/VimBoilerplate) which is an attempt to achieve feature parity with editors like SublimeText and Brackets.
-This achieved by simply combining Vim plugins managed by Pathogen into one repo.
-Consequently, a section of my Vim configuration enables VimBoilerplate, but does so in a 'progressively enhanced' way meaning everything will still work just fine even if Vim Boilerplate isn't available on the local system.
+In addition to my baseline Vim configuration file, I also use a collection of plugins that can rival more feature-rich editors like SublimeText or Brackets.
+These plugins are managed by pathogen and live at __/workflow/pathogen/bundle__.

 ### Config Files:
 - `dotfiles/vimrc`